usgs/pestpp/documentation/pestpp_users_manual.md

 ### <a id='s9-4-2' />5.4.2 All Runs Storage File

 By default, the temporary run storage files described above hold only the current batch of runs and are removed when PESTPP-XXX exits gracefully.
 If you would rather keep a permanent record of *every* model run undertaken over the entire course of an analysis, supply the *save_all_runs()* control variable as *true* (its default value is *false*).
 When this option is activated, the run manager copies each completed run into an additional binary storage file named *case.allruns.rns*.
 Unlike the temporary *case.rns*, *case.rnu* and *case.rnj* files, this file is retained after PESTPP-XXX finishes, and it accumulates runs across all iterations or batches rather than being overwritten each iteration.
 It uses the same binary format as *case.rns*, so it can be read and processed with pyEMU.
 The *save_all_runs()* option is honored by all programs of the PEST++ suite.
 On graceful completion, PESTPP-XXX prints a summary of the *case.allruns.rns* file to the screen and to the run record file.

+## <a id='s9-4-3' />5.5 PEST++ API

+As well as the executables described above, the PEST++ suite can now be built as a shared library with a C interface, so the tools can be driven in-process instead of being launched as programs, not dissimilar to the MODFLOW-6 API.
+The release bundle carries the library in bin, the header in include and a Python layer in python.
+Two modules are provided: pestpp_lib.py, a thin binding with one method per library function, and pestpp.py, which presents each tool as a class working in pandas and pyEMU objects.

+Using the shared library affords control over the loop the executables run internally, including initialization, solving algorithms, and run management.
+A caller program using the API can evaluate the initial ensemble, examine it, change it, and carry on; can take one iteration at a time, changing observation weights or algorithmic variables between iterations; and can take ownership of every batch of model runs, so no model run happens inside a library call that the caller did not ask for.
+Users can change a number of PEST++ settings at runtime if desired.

+The API is at an early stage and is not yet published as a package on PyPI.
+See python/README.md in the release bundle for installation and a description of both layers, and the notebooks in examples for worked cases.

 # <a id='s10' />6.
 PESTPP-GLM